websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/initial-setup-overview.md

 # Initial Setup Overview

-Before beginning development in Liferay DXP Cloud, ensure all accounts, Environments, and Services have been successfully provisioned and deployed.
+Getting started with Liferay DXP Cloud involves ensuring all accounts, environments, and services have been successfully provisioned and deployed in your instance.
+Begin with the following steps:

 - [Check Setup Emails](#check-setup-emails)
 - [Access the DXP Cloud Console](#access-the-dxp-cloud-console)